TanishkaMarrott/Decoding-The-TOGAF-Framework/Architecture_Capability_Framework.md

 **--> Key Aspects within this Framework:-**

-- Organizational Structure:- Arrangement of --> Roles, responsibilities and their relationships within a hierarchy
+- Organizational Structure:-

+  Arrangement of --> Roles + responsibilities + their relationships in a hierarchy

    - Architecture Team -
      Who actually develop and maintain the enterprise architecture